duke2048/blog/_posts/2018-06-29-filters-select-darwins.md

 ---
 layout: post
-title: My filters for selecting darwins
+title: Basics filters for selecting darwins
 date: 2018-06-29 11:00:00 +0000
 categories: darwinex
 ---
-Basics filters for selecting darwins:
+Most of the following filters are ready to use in Darwinex:

 * At least 30% of return in the last 2 years
 * At least 2 years of TR